Why Do Flights Get Delayed?

 Technical or Mechanical Issue

-When it comes to reasons flights get delayed, technical or mechanical issues are among the most critical.
-Safety is paramount in aviation, and every aircraft must pass a pre-flight check before takeoff.
-Engineers meticulously inspect the aircraft for any potential issues that could compromise safety.
-If anything amiss is discovered, no matter how minor it may seem, the flight may be delayed or, in more severe cases, canceled.
-This rigorous approach ensures the highest safety standards are maintained, but it can also lead to delays.
-Passengers’ safety always takes precedence, highlighting a fundamental reason why do planes get delayed.
+When it comes to reasons for delayed flights, technical or mechanical problems are some of the most serious.
+In the aviation world, safety comes first, and all aircraft are required to undergo a pre-flight checkup before starting the journey.
+Engineers carefully inspect the aircraft for any issues that could affect safety.
+If something is wrong, even if it’s trivial, it can result in not only a delay of the flight but, more seriously, a cancellation.
+This overly cautious approach keeps the highest safety standards in place, but it can also cause delays.
+Passengers’ safety always takes precedence, highlighting a fundamental reason why planes get delayed.

 Aircraft Preparations